williamFalcon/test-tube/README.md

     exp.add_metric_row('tng_err': tng_err)

 # training complete!
-# all your logs and data are ready to be visualized at testtube.williamfalcon.com
+# all your logs and data are ready to be visualized on any csv plotting tool

 ```